-The meal offering had to be accompanied by oil (either poured on it or mingled with it) and it had to include salt, both of which can be seen as representing portions of Christ's work.
-Christians, after all, are called to be the salt of the earth, and in the Bible oil is symbolic of the Holy Spirit.
+The meal offering had to be accompanied by oil (either poured on it or mingled with it).
+It also had to include salt, both of which can be seen as representing portions of Christ's work.
+Christians are commanded to be the salt of the earth, and oil is symbolic of the Holy Spirit.

-Leaven and honey could not be included in the meal offering (Lev.
-2:11):
+Leaven and honey couldn't be included in the meal offering: